-- A visit to their congressional representative’s office on Capitol Hill
+- A visit to the office of the students' congressional representative on Capitol Hill

 - Discussions with legislators about current events